Passive-Aggressive behaviours of a covert narcissist.

 Most narcissists like to do their abuse, covertly hidden, in secret, under the radar, so all narcissists are capable of using passive-aggressive manipulation to undermine those around them, some by calculated means, a thought out plan, others do so on impulse, instinctively programmed into their fight survival response, yes they can control their behaviour, that’s why they will act one way around one person and another way around someone else, why they can behave if they fear consequences to their actions, why they can lie so well, often as they can not self-reflect, once they’ve told a lie over and over they believe their own lies, once they’ve blamed the other party, to the narcissist, it is the other person’s fault, often why you’ll not receive a Genuine Apology, as a narcissist does not believe they have anything to apologise for.

-If you feel off around someone, if they put you down, make you feel bad, then you have the power within your mind to walk away from those people whoever they are, a parent, friend, partner, boss.
-We don’t have to allow others opinions of us define us.
-We all have a little self-doubt, and when those around are telling us we can not, it’s our job to show ourselves we can, some narcissists are dangerous so always stay safe.
+If you feel off around someone, if they put you down, make you feel bad, then you have the power within your mind to walk away from those people, whoever they are, a parent, friend, partner, boss.
+We don’t have to allow others opinions of us to define us.
+We all have a little self-doubt, and when those around are telling us we can not, it’s our job to show ourselves we can.
+Some narcissists are dangerous, so always stay safe.
 However, the best revenge is your success in your own happiness.

 Passive-aggressive Manipulation tactics.

 1. They will Invalidate you, often hidden when we don’t know what we are looking for, as a Covert narcissist will say things like. ”Are you wearing that?
-I’m not sure I trust that friend of yours, you’re imagining things, ” and the Overt although they can say those things are usually more obvious in yet subtle ways. ”You look awful in that.
+I’m not sure I trust that friend of yours.
+You imagine things, ” and the Overt, although they can say those things are usually more obvious in yet subtle ways. ”You look awful in that.
 They don’t like you.
-You’re too insecure. ” also the.
-Covert ”I wouldn’t do that if I was you.” and then once they belittled your choices, your beliefs, your friends, so you have some self-doubts forming within your mind, they add insult to injury, by gaslighting us with words such as. ”I didn’t mean it.
+You’re too insecure. ” also, the.
+Covert ”I wouldn’t do that if I was you.” and then once they belittled your choices, your beliefs, your friends, so you have some self-doubts forming within your mind, they add insult to injury by gaslighting us with words such as. ”I didn’t mean it.
 I was only joking.
 Don’t be so sensitive.”